-Teachers keep their own running records that may include examples of children's work either printed out or saved on the network.
+Teachers keep their own running records that may include examples of children's work either saved on the network or printed out if absolutely necessary.

 Progress is discussed twice a year at parents' evenings and a written report is provided annually in line with DfES statutory requirements.
 Concerns may be discussed with staff or parents at other mutually agreed times.